Skip to main content

 How to clean hydro flasks for fresh tasting water

-Getting your hands on a proper Hydro Flask cleaning set — consisting of a bottle, straw, and lid cleaning brushes — helps you to clean your Hydro Flask.
+Getting your hands on a proper Hydro Flask cleaning set — consisting of a bottle, straw, and lid cleaning brushes — can help you to clean your Hydro Flask.
 When you're cleaning a flask or any hydration packs you must use a clean brush.
 Seriously, keep a separate cleaning setup just for these.
 You'll thank us for it.

 Step 1: For general cleaning, pour 1/2 cup of distilled white vinegar into your flask.
 Swill this around and leave it to sit for five minutes before rinsing it with warm water.
 Repeat this if necessary.